lukecarr/secret-forklift/README.md

   },

   // This function loads the parameter retrieved from AWS.
 The default implementation
-  // loads parameters into the process.env object which is globally access in Node.
+  // loads parameters into the process.env object which is globally accessible in Node.
   loader: function(parameter) {
     if ((Object.prototype.hasOwnProperty.call(process.env, parameter.Name) && this.override)
       || !Object.prototype.hasOwnProperty.call(process.env, parameter.Name)) {